2018 Desert to Ganges Experience India 18 Days Itinerary

 Few more details . . .

-The cost of $6553 is per person in twin share accommodation.
+The cost of $6822 is per person twin share accommodation.
 Costs would be higher for a single traveler, invite someone to join you & have fun together.

 Train travel is an experience no trip to India is complete without.
-New Delhi to Jaipur & the return train trip from New Delhi to Agra are daily Indian commute trains.
-It is air conditioned & safe, we will be together in a close space.
+New Delhi to Jaipur & the return train trip from New Delhi to Agra are a daily Indian commute train.
+It is air-conditioned & safe, we will be together in a close space.

 During January/February weather is cold with clear sunny followed by very cold evenings & mornings.